-.
-Correlation is significant at the 0.01 level (2-tailed).
+^{.} Correlation is significant at the 0.01 level (2-tailed).

-The correlation table above is a result of the test conducted on questions 6-10 in the questionnaire and the result reveals that there is a perfect positive relationship between financial literacy and gender equality in developing countries like Nigeria as obtained by the Pearson correlation of 0.651 (65.1 %).
-The Significant 2-tailed test result shows that P: 0.000<0.05 which is the study's standard alpha value.
-This shows that the study highly significantly predicts that financial literacy can help improve gender equality in developing countries like Nigeria by 65.1 % though other variables will be needed to totally eradicate gender discrimination from the world.
+The correlation table above is the result of a test applied to questions 6-10 in the questionnaire which reveals that there is a perfect positive relationship between financial literacy and gender equality in developing countries like Nigeria as obtained by the Pearson correlation of 0.651 (65.1%).
+The significant 2-tailed test result shows that P: 0.000<0.05 which is the study's standard alpha value.
+This shows that the study highly significantly predicts that financial literacy can help improve gender equality in developing countries like Nigeria by 65.1%, although other variables will be needed to totally eradicate gender discrimination from the world.